How To Create a Maven Project In Eclipse?

 We want this because it helps a lot when using code autocompletion in Eclipse.
 With the Javadoc available, Eclipse will automatically read it and provide documentation in a tooltip.
 It’s not required, but very useful.

 If you’re looking to create a Maven project in Eclipse, there are two methods you can follow.
-Above we have discussed the first method which is By using the command prompt method and the second method entails creating the project directly within Eclipse, rather than first creating it outside of the IDE and then importing it.
+Above, we have discussed the first method, which is using the command prompt method.
+The second method entails creating the project directly within Eclipse rather than first creating it outside of the IDE and then importing it.

-Open your Eclipse application and Choose New from File Menu then Select Other.
+Open your Eclipse application, choose New from the File Menu, and then select Other.

 Create Maven Project